marcodiiga/marcodiiga.github.io/about.md

 Hi, my name's Marco and I'm a software engineer.
 This blog is mostly a collection of posts and math/coding related articles and thoughts.

+All the pages for this website are available on [github](https://github.com/marcodiiga/marcodiiga.github.io)

 Credits:

 * Icons by [fairheadcreative](http://fairheadcreative.com) (CC-attrib)